Breathe In, Breathe Out

 What happens when you pair a yogi from the U.S. with our Sunshinestories retreat?
 3 months of pure yoga bliss!
 If you’ve been at our retreat, you’d know we love to incorporate a yoga lifestyle into your week to connect you to your body, mind, and environment.
 Not to mention it also helps immensely with getting your body into the rhythm of surf – a topic will be delving into in the future!

 We like to think of ourselves as being a blend between a surf retreat and a yoga retreat here in Sri Lanka.
 After all, this island boasts peeling waves and the perfect place to put your mind towards personal growth.
-We’re giving you the inside scoop on what your daily dose of yoga looks like at Sunshinestories with Sydney, our current yoga instructor.
-This gal has been responsible for guiding our guests to meditation bliss, while conquering that headstand they’ve always wanted to do.
-Without further introduction, meet our yogi:
+We’re giving you the inside scoop on what your daily dose of yoga looks like at Sunshinestories with Sydney, a visiting yogi.
+This gal is amazing at reaching meditation bliss, while helping others conquer that headstand they’ve always wanted to do.
+Without further introduction, meet Sydney:

 How would you best describe yourself?